Ry-88/holbertonschool-shell/basics/README.md

-rmdir this command delete a directory in system cd - this command change directory to previous directory ls -la . .. /boot this command list all files in current directory and parent and /boot as a long format with hidden files
+rmdir this command delete a directory in system cd - this command change directory to previous directory ls -la . .. /boot this command list all files in current directory and parent and /boot as a long format with hidden files file this command print the type of file name ln -s this command create  symbolic link